 - Metrics that would indicate achievement or progress towards your Goals

-Keep in mind that Jama Connect is a solution supporting, enabling, and streamlining your process - but there must be a process!
+2. People, Process, Data: Keep in mind that Jama Connect is a solution supporting, enabling, and streamlining your process - but there must be a process!
 Consider the current process (even if loosely defined) and the desired, future process that Jama Connect will enable.
 Document near-term changes and identify all the people and teams throughout the process who will be engaging with Jama Connect.
-Consider the expanded stakeholders, including customers and teams charged with business strategy, planning, development, test, and go-to-market activities.3.
-Decision-making:
+Consider the expanded stakeholders, including customers and teams charged with business strategy, planning, development, test, and go-to-market activities.

 Decisions include things like: